 If you need to take a painkiller, paracetamol is the best medication to try first.
 If your pain is particularly severe, you may be prescribed a stronger painkiller, such as codeine or tramadol.

-Your doctor will usually recommend avoiding a non-steroidal anti-inflammatory drug (NSAID), such as ibuprofen, because they could disrupt kidney function and interfere with medications prescribed to control your blood pressure.
+It's usually recommended that non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, are avoided because they could disrupt kidney function and interfere with medications prescribed to control your blood pressure.
 However, a short course of NSAIDs may sometimes be safe for people with well controlled blood pressure and relatively normal kidney function.

-Occasionally, draining large cysts can be performed to relieve the pain caused by the increased pressure.
+Occasionally, large cysts can be drained to help relieve the pain caused by the increased pressure.

 Small kidney stones pass out of your body when you urinate.
 If needed, you may be given a strong painkiller and medication to stop you feeling sick or vomiting.
-Making sure you drink plenty of water, which will increase the flow of urine, can also help by flushing the stone into the bladder.
+Drinking plenty of water will increase the flow of urine, which will help flush the stone into the bladder.

-If a kidney stone is too big to be passed naturally, you may need to have treatment to remove it.
+If a kidney stone is too big to be passed naturally, you may need treatment to help remove it.
 Possible treatment options include: